JustInvoke/ConvexColliderCreator/README.md

 # Convex Collider Creator
- Open source version of my convex collider creation tool originally sold on the Unity Asset Store.
+ This is an open source version of my convex collider creation tool originally sold on the Unity Asset Store, tested in Unity 2019.4.0f1.
 Everything is licensed under the MIT License.

 # Video Tutorial
 Watch on [YouTube](https://youtu.be/Y8rQsWXzB2c).